damianmalczewski/natsify/README.md

 ### `nats.auto-stream-creation`

-Whether declared `StreamConfiguration` beans are used to create or update streams on startup.
+Whether declared `StreamConfiguration` beans are used to create streams on startup.
 Default: `false`.

 ### `nats.pull-fetch-batch-size`